4 May 2021

 |NACE sector / loan type:||Construction|

-The loan has been granted to finance the construction of Orkla’s new headquarters in Skøyen, Oslo, and to fund the company’s investments in a new enterprise resource planning (ERP) solution.
+The loan has been granted to co-finance Orkla’s new headquarters in Skøyen, Oslo, and to fund the company’s investments in a new enterprise resource planning (ERP) solution.

 Orkla House has been built according to the BREEAM-NOR Excellent standard for green buildings.
 The construction project received support for its environmental measures from Enova SF, a Norwegian government enterprise that promotes sustainable generation and use of energy.